The method of performing an appraisal deals with an investigation which leads to an opinion of value.

-The most common approach in figuring the worth of a home is the Sales Comparison Approach which involves making a comparison to similar homes close by.
+Easily the most common approach in finding the value of a house is the Sales Comparison Approach which deals with figuring a comparison to comparable homes close by.

-The primary point of an appraiser's job is to produce an unbiased, professional opinion of market value to help out with financial transactions.
+The most important point of an appraiser's job is to produce an unbiased, professional opinion of market value to assist with financial transactions.

 There are many reasons to obtain an appraisal with the most common reason being real estate and mortgage transactions.